bahtiyartan/troia/docs/74VectorDB.rst

 Before querying a collection or inserting data into it, it's helpful to learn how to perform basic operations about collections.
 These basic operations are checking whether collection exists, creating and deleting collections.
 For all vector db opeations TROIA has VECTORDBACTION command.

 VECTORDBACTION command gets action name, connection name and collection name for all operations.
-Other parameters depend on the method to be performed.
+Other parameters depend on the action to be performed.

-{action} is the operation code that to be performed such as querying and listing, deleting, creating collections, querying etc. This method names are predefined.
+{action} is the operation code that to be performed such as querying and listing, deleting, creating collections, querying etc. This action names are predefined.

 {CONNECTIONNAME} is the connection that operation performed on.
 This parameters allows TROIA programmer working with multiple vector database connections simultaneously.